 Arbox doesn’t offer a ton of integrations but gets points for an open API and a responsive development team that has volunteered to build integrations we might need.
 The platform now works with First American and PaySafe for processing, and leads acquired from Facebook can be sent into the system.

 Arbox offers a host of features you’d want right out of the box—a big bonus.
-It has a robust client app, and Arbox added a dashboard inspired by the Two-Brain Roadmap.
+It has a robust client app, and Arbox added a dashboard inspired by the Two-Brain Growth ToolKit.
 The reports there allow users to see key metrics such as lifetime value, length of engagement and average revenue per member.
 During the covid crisis, Arbox improved functionality to allow users to input holds and activations en masse, control access to facilities, and obtain pre-class medical statements.

 Cost: Starting at $59 per month (billed annually).
 Pricing page: Click here.